WilliamTayNZ/coffeehouse-data-app/README.md

 # ☕ Coffeehouse Data Insight App

-A Flask-based web application for a fictional coffeehouse to upload, clean, and analyse sales data from their Excel sheets.
+A Flask-based web application for a fictional coffeehouse to upload, clean, and analyse their sales data, which is generated as Excel sheets.

 ---